-- When both parties (we and the others) see us positively, then we have confidence and our self-esteem is heading north.
+- When both us and the others have a positive image, then our confidence and our self-esteem are heading north.

-- In the case when the others see us negatively while we see our self positively, we can become aggressive.
+- In the case when the others see us negatively, while we see our self positively, we can become aggressive.
 We try to prove what we worth (often in vain) and this causes us annoyance and anxiety.

 - Finally, when both we and the others have a negative opinion about us, we become cynical.
 We may feel disappointment or even hopelessness.
 We usually adopt a style of contempt and arrogance.

-However, as we travel into the road of our personal development, the opinion we have about our self obtains a positive sign.
+However, as we travel into the road of our personal development, the opinion we have about our self gains a positive sign.
 Eventually, we will enter the area of confidence and our self-esteem will keep increasing slowly but steadily.

 See also our article on: An introduction to our emotions